endulum/dc-shuffle-clock/README.md

 * __Accidentally denied notifications:__ Reset site permissions for this tool (look up specific instructions for your browser on how to do this), and you should be able to answer the request prompt again.

-* __Notifications do not work:__ See [here](https://frizbit.com/blog/troubleshooting-web-push-notifications-why-im-i-not-getting-notifications/) for several issues pertaining to browser notifications to check and fix.
+* __Notifications do not work:__ See [here](https://frizbit.com/blog/troubleshooting-web-push-notifications-why-im-i-not-getting-notifications/) for several common issues pertaining to browser notifications to check and fix.

+* __(mobile) When not in focus, notifications/sounds fire off once or a few times, but never again:__ Your device may be putting your browser to sleep, or your browser may be putting the particular page to sleep.
+You may need to search up instructions specific to your device or browser to keep the page or browser awake.
+"Forcing" the tool to bypass mobile sleep is out of my control; the best I can suggest is to revisit the tool's page whenever an alert goes off, to "reset" any sleep timer.

 See [here](https://github.com/endulum/dc-shuffle-clock/issues) for known and yet unsolved issues.